Yes! You are interested in exploring a call to ministry. We are excited to join you in that journey of discernment.

 We care about our leaders and are deeply committed to helping them fulfill our shared mission to make disciples of Jesus Christ for the transformation of the world.
 Here are a few ways in which we’re investing in our ordained and licensed leaders:

-Read the call to ministry stories of several of our ordained and licensed leaders, and why they like serving in the Minnesota Conference.
+Read the call to ministry stories of several of our church leaders, and why they like serving in the Minnesota Conference.

 The Minnesota Conference has a collective mission of growing in love of God and neighbor, reaching new people, and healing a broken world.
 I appreciate this three-fold focus because it means that I get to be a healthy, whole person, even as I am leading a healthy and whole church.
 Read more